eth-protocol-fellows/protocol-studies/docs/wiki/EL/eof.md

 - Future-Proofing: Provides a foundation for future EVM improvements and features through versioned containers

 ## Related EIPs and Implementations
-Several EIPs complementing EOF’s implementation in the coming Ethereum Pectra upgrade are included in the [EIP-7692](https://eips.ethereum.org/EIPS/eip-7692) such as:
+EOF is specified in several EIPs covering different features, changes to various opcodes and introducing new ones.
+All these EIPs are tracked by a single meta EIP listing all of them; [EIP-7692](https://eips.ethereum.org/EIPS/eip-7692)

+Some of the EIPs included in EIP-7692 are:
-- EIP-3540: Introduces EOF Version 1, establishing the initial structure for structured bytecode.
+- (EIP-3540)[https://eips.ethereum.org/EIPS/eip-3540]: Introduces EOF Version 1, establishing the initial structure for structured bytecode.
-- EIP-3670, EIP-4200, EIP-4750, EIP-5450, EIP-6206, EIP-7480, EIP-663, EIP-7069, EIP-7620, EIP-7698: Enhance EOF functionalities, improving security, efficiency, and usability across Ethereum’s ecosystem.
+- (EIP-7620)[https://eips.ethereum.org/EIPS/eip-7620]: Removes the possibility to create contracts using `CREATE` or `CREATE2` instructions.
+It introduces a new/replacement method in form of pair of instructions : `EOFCREATE` and `RETURNCODE` to provide a way to create contracts using EOF containers.

 ## Differences from Legacy EVM Bytecode